Skip to Content

 More Sheet Pan Recipes:

-Did you try this recipe?
-Consider leaving a ⭐️ rating and comment below.
-And for more healthy international recipes for everyday cooking, sign up to have recipes emailed right to you.
+Let me know how it turned out for you by leaving a comment and rating below.
+And if you’re looking for more healthy international recipes for everyday cooking, sign up to get them delivered straight to your inbox.

-Sriracha salmon on a plate homemade purple coleslaw.
+Sriracha salmon on a plate.

 Sriracha Salmon